What is the difference between a time out and time in? Is one better than the other?

 During the time in, parents are encouraged to empathize with the child’s feelings and often just quiet connection is all that is needed until the storm has passed.
 It doesn’t mean that you must let your child continue with a behavior that is inappropriate.
 The time in gives you the opportunity to really connect and then address whatever change needs to be made.

-Some of the reasons Time IN or positive time out works:
+Reasons Time IN or positive time out works:

 *children are likely to feel that their needs are being considered